6.11.2 Simple Conditional Evaluation

 Each cond-clause must look like this:

-where test and expression are arbitrary expressions, or like this
+where test is an arbitrary expression, or like this

 (test => expression)